XeetijDahal/Calculator/README.md

+---

-⚡  Calculator
+## ⚡  Calculator

 A clean and responsive web calculator built with HTML, CSS, and JavaScript.
 No libraries.
 No frameworks.
 Just pure web magic.

-🔗 Live Preview: xeetijdahal-calculator.netlify.app
+---

-🧾 About the Project
+## 🧾 About the Project
 This project is a simple yet powerful calculator capable of performing basic arithmetic operations such as:

-➕ Addition
+* ➕ Addition

-➖ Subtraction
+* ➖ Subtraction

-✖️ Multiplication
+* ✖️ Multiplication

-➗ Division
+* ➗ Division

 It includes functional buttons for:

-Clear (C) – to reset the display
+- Clear (C) – to reset the display

-Delete (DEL) – to remove the last digit
+- Delete (DEL) – to remove the last digit

-Decimal input
+- Decimal input

-Equal (=) – to evaluate the full expression
+- Equal (=) – to evaluate the full expression

 It's built with accessibility and responsiveness in mind, making it fully usable on mobile and desktop screens.

+---

-🛠️ Built With
+## 🛠️ Built With

-Language	Purpose
+- Language	Purpose
-HTML5	Markup for calculator layout
+- HTML5	Markup for calculator layout
-CSS3	Styling and responsive design
+- CSS3	Styling and responsive design
-JavaScript (Vanilla)	Logic for user input and calculations
+- JavaScript (Vanilla)	Logic for user input and calculations

+---

-Features include:
+## Features include:

-Event-driven input handling
+- Event-driven input handling

-Real-time display updates
+- Real-time display updates

-Error handling with try/catch
+- Error handling with try/catch

-Polished UI with custom styles for buttons and display
+- Polished UI with custom styles for buttons and display

+---

-📚 What I Learned
+## 📚 What I Learned

-While developing this project, I gained hands-on experience with:
+- While developing this project, I gained hands-on experience with:

-Building interactive UIs with plain JavaScript
+- Building interactive UIs with plain JavaScript

-Managing real-time user inputs and DOM manipulation
+- Managing real-time user inputs and DOM manipulation

-Implementing basic calculator logic using eval() safely
+- Implementing basic calculator logic using eval() safely

-Styling with CSS Grid and Flexbox
+- Styling with CSS Grid and Flexbox

-Designing responsive layouts
+- Designing responsive layouts

-Debugging and organizing modular front-end code
+- Debugging and organizing modular front-end code

-This was a great way to reinforce core web development skills and understand UI/UX basics.
+- This was a great way to reinforce core web development skills and understand UI/UX basics.

+---

-🙌 Acknowledgments
+## 🙌 Acknowledgments

-Inspired by classic calculator designs
+- Inspired by classic calculator designs

-Built from scratch to practice and showcase front-end skills
+- Built from scratch to practice and showcase front-end skills

-Deployed effortlessly via Netlify
+- Deployed effortlessly via Netlify